Leslie Van Houten

 Leslie Louise Van Houten (born August 23, 1949) is an American convicted murderer and former member of the Manson Family.
-During her time with Manson's group, she was known by various aliases such as Louella Alexandria, Leslie Marie Sankston, Linda Sue Owens and Lulu.
-Van Houten was arrested and charged in relation to the 1969 killings of Leno and Rosemary LaBianca.
-She was convicted and sentenced to death.
-However, the California Supreme Court decision on People v.
-Anderson then ruled in 1972 that the death penalty was unconstitutional, resulting in her sentence being commuted to life in prison.
-Her conviction was then overturned in a 1976 appellate court decision which granted her a retrial.
+During her time with Manson's group, she was known by aliases such as Louella Alexandria, Leslie Marie Sankston, Linda Sue Owens, and Lulu.

+Van Houten was arrested and charged in relation to the 1969 murders of Leno and Rosemary LaBianca.
+Van Houten was convicted and sentenced to death, but a 1972 California Supreme Court ruling found the death penalty unconstitutional, resulting in her sentence being commuted to life in prison.
+Her conviction was overturned in a 1976 appellate court decision that granted her a retrial.
 Her second trial ended with a deadlocked jury and a mistrial.
 At her third trial in 1978, she was convicted of two counts of murder and one count of conspiracy and sentenced to seven years to life in prison.
+After spending 53 years in prison that included two dozen parole hearings and parole rejections by two California governors, Van Houten was paroled in 2023.

 Early life

-Van Houten was born on August 23, 1949 in the Los Angeles suburb of Altadena to Paul Van Houten and Jane (née Edwards).
-She is of Irish, English, Scottish, Dutch, and German descent.
+Van Houten was born on August 23, 1949, in the Los Angeles suburb of Altadena to Paul Van Houten and Jane (née Edwards).
+Her father is of Dutch descent, and her mother is of Irish, English, Scottish, and German descent.
 She grew up in a middle-class churchgoing family along with an older brother and two adopted siblings, a brother and a sister, who were Korean.
 Her mother and father divorced when she was 14.
+She began smoking marijuana, and around the age of 15, began taking LSD.
+At 17, she ran away with her boyfriend, but returned to complete high school, graduating from Monrovia High School (in Monrovia, California) in 1967.

-She began taking LSD and Benzedrine, and smoking hashish around age 15, running away for a time, but returning to complete high school.
-She said that later at age 17, she became pregnant and was ordered by her mother to undergo an abortion and to bury the aborted fetus in their backyard.
-Van Houten stated that after this event, she felt very removed from her mother and harbored intense anger toward her.
+According to Van Houten, she discovered that she was pregnant and was ordered by her mother to undergo an abortion and bury the fetus in their backyard.
+Van Houten stated that after that event, she felt very removed from her mother and harbored intense anger toward her.
 She had a period of interest in yoga and took a year-long secretarial course, but became a hippie, living at a commune.
-Van Houten attended Monrovia High School in Monrovia, California, where she was a Homecoming Princess in 1966.